- How does COMPASS benefit your school?

 COMPASS uses the active information-passive permission method.

-- Details about when the COMPASS survey will be administered at your school will be provided by either a parent information letter sent home, voicemail or bulletin on your school's website.
+- Details about when the COMPASS survey will be administered at your school will be provided by either a parent information letter sent via email or voicemail

 - Parents use a toll-free number or email to inform COMPASS project staff if they do not want their child to participate in the survey.

 To reduce the burden on the school, information letters are pre-written and sent via email to school administration by COMPASS project staff.
-School administration can choose to send information letters to parents through email, automated phone calls or website/social media.
+School administration can choose to send information letters to parents through email or automated phone calls.

 When your school completes the COMPASS survey, COMPASS will provide your school with a customized School Health Profile.
 This is a brief, easy-to-read report that summarizes your school's results and compares them to national and/or provincial benchmarks.
 Participating schools should receive their School Health Profile 4 weeks after completing the COMPASS survey.
 The School Health Profile includes suggestions for how your school can take action to improve the health of its students.
 In the report, contact information is provided for local public health professionals who can help you implement changes at your school, should you wish.